The Maldives is the place to go if you’re craving a little sun, sand and Vitamin Sea

 Raffles Maldives Meradhoo’s Royal Residence takes the private island experience to a whole new level.
 Stretching over 1,700 sqm on the most secluded part of the pristine Gaafu Alifu Atoll, up to 15 guests can unwind at the colonial-style, six-bedroom villa.
 Three consecutive reception rooms, a roof terrace, private bar and 40-metre pool provide for the perfect island hideaway.
 On-site spa treatments and yoga sessions can also be arranged for those who don’t wish to leave this paradisiacal retreat.

 The St. Regis Maldives Vommuli Resort

-Those looking to be pampered should make a beeline for The Iridium Spa, where six private couple treatment suites, a steam room, sauna and the stunning Blue Hole Pool await.
+Think of this as a spa haven.
+At The Iridium Spa, six couple treatment suites, and two Ayurvedic suites (with private steam rooms) await.
+Apart from that, you’ll also get to use its steam room and sauna.
 Choose from seven types of massages and indulge in Natura Bisse skincare products.
 An on-site Ayurvedic doctor provides complimentary consultations.

 Ithaafushi is the largest island in the Maldives, away from its main island lies a smaller private island.
 Here, you’ll find only three accommodation options: a two-bedroom overwater villa, a three-bedroom beach villa, and a four-bedroom residence.
 Given its capacity, it makes the perfect location for three families looking to enjoy some private time together.